 In Zen 3, AMD has combined the two CCX to form a single unified core complex.
 Each core complex consists of 8 cores with a 32MB core cache.
 Each core can now access the 32MB cache.
-It also improves the core to core communication.
+It also improves core-to-core communication.
 As cores in a CCD can communicate directly without the need for Infinity Fabrics, the memory latency has also been improved.
 AMD is also claiming up to 19% improvement in the IPC (Instructions Per Cycle).

 Other than that, the I/O diode has remained the same, which means the Zen 3 has the same PCIe compatibility and USB support as the Zen 2.

 Here, the Ryzen 5000 series desktop processors are the successor to the Ryzen 3000 series.
 AMD has dropped the Ryzen 4000 series so as to maintain uniformity in the naming of desktop and mobile processors.
 As of now, there are only 4 processors in the lineup.
 These processors have the same core/thread count as their predecessor with higher clock speed and increased IPC.
 All that, without any increase in power consumption.
 It is said to have 59% better rendering performance than the Intel Core i9-10900K.

 Ryzen 9 5950X